 Alan Meaney has worked with sound for many years in many different aspects.
-Currently working as an independent radio producer, he specialises in radio drama and documentaries and is an accomplished sound recordist and editor.
-He has received Sound & Vision funding from the BAI twenty three times in 6 years for various different projects and is available as a consultant for advice on these and other funding applications.
+Currently working as an independent radio producer,presenter and trainer, he is also an accomplished sound recordist and editor.
+Alan is fascinated by sound, and is open to collaborating on new audio projects.

-His radio dramas have been nominated for European Radio Drama Festival Awards, including Grand Prix Nova radio drama awards in Bucharest in 2014 and 2015, “The Winter’s Tales” Festival; the first UK International Radio Drama Festival in Canterbury in 2015, Leipziger Hörspielsommer audio drama festival in 2015, and The UK International Radio Drama Festival in 2017.
+Alan’s radio dramas have been nominated for European Radio Drama Festival Awards, including Grand Prix Nova radio drama awards in Bucharest in 2014 and 2015, “The Winter’s Tales” Festival; the first UK International Radio Drama Festival in Canterbury in 2015, Leipziger Hörspielsommer audio drama festival in 2015, and The UK International Radio Drama Festival in 2017.
 Heads Up series on positive mental health was the winner of CRAOL Awards 2016 – Distinction in the category of Commissioned Programming.

 His first RTE Documentary on One ‘In Tom Crean’s Footsteps’ aired on RTE Radio One in August 2017.
 Reverberations, a 6 part poetry series and Pod Only Knows, a series about podcasts featured on RTE Radio One Extra.
 Two of his radio dramas were broadcast on Newstalk 106-108FM.

 Alan is a certified FETAC/QQI accredited trainer and has designed and implemented specific training courses for staff, volunteers and community groups.
-He has previously created sound design and composed music for theatre and has worked in the film & television fields.
-Alan is fascinated by sound, and is open to collaborating on new audio projects.
+He is available to provide training courses to individuals or groups in podcasting, sound recording and editing, social media and preparation for media interviews.

 Alan can produce podcasts for your event, business or organisation.
 His RTE series Pod Only Knows focused on podcast makers from Ireland, the UK and the US.